 Returning to work

-To get Parental Leave Pay, you must be on leave or not working.
+You can only get Parental Leave Pay on days that you are on leave or not working.

-Your Paid Parental Leave period must be before you return to work for the first time after your child’s birth or adoption you must do both of the following:
+Before you return to work for the first time after your child’s birth or adoption you must do both of the following:

 How we decide if you’ve returned to work

-- more than 10 keeping in touch days.
+- it’s not a keeping in touch day.

 If you’re self employed, you can check on your business.
 We won’t consider you have returned to work.
 There’s more information for families about checking on your business when you’re self employed.

-You can’t get income from JobKeeper Payment at the same time as Parental Leave Pay.
-You can get Parental Leave Pay after your income from JobKeeper Payment ends, if you didn’t work during that time.
+You couldn’t get income from JobKeeper Payment at the same time as Parental Leave Pay.
+You can get Parental Leave Pay after the income you got from JobKeeper Payment ended, if you didn’t work during that time.
 If you did work, we’ll consider you have returned to work.

 What happens if you return to work before the end of your Paid Parental Leave period